xiaoyunyang/slack-karma-bot/README.md

 # Slack Karma Bot

-A lean no-database Slack bot app that allows Slack users to give karma points to other users in the Slack workspace.
+A lean no-database Slack bot app that allows a user to give karma points to other users.

 The bot can process karma commands in any public or private channel that it's added to.